 Are you struggling to find your first house sit after setting up your house sitting profile?
 Despite messaging many homeowners, you haven’t received any replies.

-Ultimately there are two things homeowners refer to when trying to choose a sitter: their first message and their profile.
-Your first message may get their attention, but your profile is your chance to seal the deal.
+Ultimately there are two things homeowners refer to when trying to choose a sitter: the sitter’s application message and their profile.
+Your message may get their attention, but your profile is your chance to seal the deal.

 It may seem straightforward, but time and time again, people who use apps or sites based on having a profile underestimate the importance of creating a solid profile.